rithmschool/python_curriculum_exercises/Unit-02/03-templating/readme.md

 ### Part 1

 - A `base.html` template for others to inherit from
 - A route for `/person/<name>/<age>` which renders a template that displays the name and age entered for the URL.
-That template shoudl inherit from `base.html`
+That template should inherit from `base.html`

 ### Part 2